Clemapfel/crisp/README.md

 + user-facing code is polished to a mirror sheen
 + language is kept simple, aimed at people without a math degree

-`crisp` is **math-less**<br>
-+ Algorithms choose their own parameters heuristically
-    - no more trolling through papers trying to find out what parameter `α` does.<br>
-+ complex things like k-means clustering or creating the fourier transform of an image can be done with just one line of code

 `crisp` is **generic**
 + filter, segment, cluster in any number of dimensions on any image value type
 + convert any image type to any other image type